This might hit a raw nerve for you…

 Allow yourself to be a blank slate.
 Remain neutral and open to what’s being said.

-The worst thing you can do is resort to defending your ideals because all of sudden they’ve been challenged and by proxy, so have you.
+The worst thing you can do is resort to defending your ideals because all of a sudden, they’ve been challenged, and by proxy, so have you.

 That’s your spiritual ego at play.

 It has no place in these types of interactions.

 Don’t allow yourself to become emotionally – or spiritually – triggered.